Prayer Time Dubai For October 2024 | Namaz Timings

 • Salah Time Dubai (Ritual Prayer)

-Salah prayer time in Dubai, also known as the ritual prayer, is an integral part of Islam.
+Salah namaz time in Dubai, also known as the ritual prayer, is an integral part of Islam.
 This direct connection between the worshippers and Allah involves conforming to Allah’s will.
 Muslims pray five times daily, facing the Kaaba in Mecca.

 • Zakat (Charity)